mdurmus/weather-checker/README.md

 ## Deployment

-The site was deployed via Heroku, and the live link can be found here: Word-Py
+The site was deployed via Heroku, and the live link can be found here: [Weather Checker](https://weather-controller-f28ec2f14b80.herokuapp.com)

 Before deploying to Heroku pip3 freeze > requirements.txt was used to add all the dependencies required to the requirements.txt file.
 This is required for the game to run on Heroku.